tarmeli/fullstackopen-2019.github.io/src/content/osa1/part1c.md

 ```

 <!-- Eli laitetaan buttonin <i>onClick</i>-attribuutin arvoksi aaltosulkeissa oleva viite koodissa määriteltyyn funktioon _handleClick_. -->
-Meaning, we set the value of the button's <i>onClick</i>-attribute to be a reference to the _handleClick_ function defined in the code.
+We set the value of the button's <i>onClick</i>-attribute to be a reference to the _handleClick_ function defined in the code.

 <!-- Nyt jokainen napin <i>plus</i> painallus saa aikaan sen että funktiota _handleClick_ kutsutaan, eli klikatessa konsoliin tulostuu <i>clicked</i>. -->
 Now every click of the <i>plus</i> button causes the _handleClick_ function to be called, meaning that every click event will log a <i>clicked</i> message to the browser console.